Probate Q&A Series

 Key Takeaways

-• File a petition to construe the will in the probate court when clarity is essential.
+• Seek judicial construction of the will when clarity is essential.

 • Consider mediation to reach a quick, cost-effective resolution.